 Black Diamond, with their Route 95, is entering the fray with a heavy touring ski.
 This is an interesting niche, especially when one considers that even alpine ski manufacturers are pumping out touring skis that weigh pounds less.
 The manufacturer emphasizes durability of the Route 95; while our test period indicated zero durability issues, we didn't have any issues with lighter skis over the months we tested.
 Generally, we recommend most users choose skis lighter than the Route 95.
 Cousin (Blizzard and BD skis are, apparently, made in the same factory) Best Buy Blizzard Zero G 95 is much lighter and skis just as well, if not better, in most conditions.
+The Helio 105 from Black Diamond weighs about the same as the Route 95, but adds girth.
+The Helio certainly does better in soft snow while the Route 95 does better on the hard stuff and in poor snow.

 Black Diamond Route 95 Review